100-year-old describes robbers as 'scum'

 "Two flew by me and went through the kitchen while the other stood behind me and put his full weight on my shoulders so I couldn't move."

-The pensioner said the man who was holding him "turned my head very roughly towards the television" as the other two men ransacked his bedroom.
+Mr Gillespie said the man who was holding him "turned my head very roughly towards the television" as the other two men ransacked his bedroom.

+"They just wrecked it, every drawer in the place was just emptied onto the floor," he said.

-"After five or six minutes, the other two came back into the kitchen where I was sitting and they searched me, that's when they got the money," he said.
+"After five or six minutes, the other two came back into the kitchen where I was sitting, and the third man was behind me.

 'Absolute scum'